swipetrack/switchboard/interface/README.md

-## Switchboard Interface

-The files in this directory and sub-directories constitute the necessary interface of dependencies that may be required for coupling this plugin with other software.

 ## License

 The MIT license applies only to files within this directory or sub-directories that explicitly state the terms of licensing within the source file.